Activity While Traveling

 Track

 Adventurers sometimes choose their path by following the tracks of other creatures — or other creatures might track the adventurers!
-To track, one or more creatures must succeed on a Wisdom (Survival) check.
+To track, one or more creatures must succeed on a Survival check.
 You might require trackers to make a new check in any of the following circumstances:

 - They stop tracking and resume after finishing a short or long rest.